 - encourage best practice and a climate of wellbeing

 Personal, social, health and economic education (PSHE) is a planned programme of learning opportunities and experiences that help young people grow and develop as individuals and as members of families and communities.

 Overview of the programme

-We provide a comprehensive tutor-led 3-day training programme.
-Each day progressively builds upon the previous session enabling participants to apply an evidence based approach to their teaching and strategic developments.
+We provide a comprehensive tutor-led training programme.
+Each session progressively builds upon the previous session enabling participants to apply an evidence based approach to their teaching and strategic developments.
 Participants will be required to plan and deliver a PSHE lesson which will be observed - this forms part of the reflective approach underpinning the programme.
 All necessary course materials are provided; these will support participants during each of the training days and will help to direct further independent reading and study.